tnaia/octo-rattle/README.md

 ## License

+Copyright (c) 2018: Tássio Naia.
 GPL version 3.0 or later.
 See LICENSE for details.

 ## Keywords